DrFeelgood123154/webchat/README.md

 # webchat
-Private web browser chat.
+A web browser chat.
 Has most useful features of communication apps with a lot options to customize how it looks or works - each user can see it very differently.

 Other than the most obvious features like accounts (which are not required to use the chat) and sending messages it also\
 -parses image links into images\